Sussex-Huawei Locomotion Challenge 2018

 The data is recorded by a Huawei Mate 9 smartphone by a single participant in a period of 4 months.
-The participant was performing the activities on a daily basis (approximately 5-8 hours) with the phone logging the sensors data and being worn inside the front right pocket (not fixed orientation).
+The participant was performing the activities on a daily basis (approximately 5-8 hours per day) with the phone logging the sensors data and being worn inside the front right pocket (not fixed orientation).

-The following sensor data can be used in order to recognize the activities: accelerometer (3 axis), gyroscope (3 channels), magnetometer (3 channels), quaternions (4 channels), ambient pressure (1 channel).
+The following sensor data can be used in order to recognize the activities: accelerometer, gyroscope, magnetometer, linear acceleration, gravity, orientation (quaternions), ambient pressure.